Binary Flow Matching: Prediction-Loss Space Alignment for Robust Learning: Experiments

 \section{Experiments}

-In this section, we evaluate two representative problems: binary MNIST handwritten digit generation and multiple-input multiple-output (MIMO) signal detection.
-These tasks contrast the strong spatial correlations of visual data with the symbol-wise independence of communication signals.
+In this section, we focus on two core binary benchmarks: Binary MNIST handwritten digit generation and multiple-input multiple-output (MIMO) signal detection.
+Together they contrast spatially correlated binary data and symbol-wise independent communication signals.

-Our results reveal that \textbf{prediction-loss alignment is a fundamental prerequisite} for robust learning; standard heuristics like Logit-Normal sampling or $t\to1$ clipping merely mask singularities without resolving the underlying numerical fragility.
-Furthermore, we demonstrate that data topology dictates the optimal choice between BCE and MSE once alignment is secured.
-While not aiming for state-of-the-art generative benchmarks, these results establish alignment as a key principle for stable and topology-aware discrete flow matching.
+Our results show that \textbf{prediction-loss alignment is a fundamental prerequisite} for robust learning on binary data manifolds, while the preferred aligned loss still depends on data topology.
+We additionally include a supporting Tiny-ImageNet ablation in Appendix~\ref{appendix:tiny_imagenet} to show that the interaction between objective mismatch and timestep sampling is also visible in a modern continuous-image diffusion architecture.

+In that JiT-B/4 sanity check, the mismatched $x$-prediction+$v$-loss objective collapses under uniform timestep sampling but becomes numerically stable under Logit-Normal sampling, whereas aligned objectives remain robust.
+We therefore interpret Tiny-ImageNet as supporting evidence that boundary-biased sampling can mask mismatch in realistic image-generation systems, while alignment remains the more sampler-agnostic design principle.
+Full setup and results are deferred to Appendix~\ref{appendix:tiny_imagenet}.